toremalmedal/route-forecast/README.md

 <! --TODO: Minimal yew project with example using the client (takes the first temp returned and views it, or shows an error): -->

+## Tests:

+Test using `cargo test` and the feature to test:

+Currently:
+`cargo test --features server`

 ## Tools